-These days most things come with a WiFi version, removing the need for obtrusive cable that get in the way.
-It’s that revolution which is spurring on the wireless microphone revolution.
-Sure wireless microphones have been around for a long time now, but reliability and affordability has meant that more and more performers are making the choice to free themselves from the cable.
+These days, most things come with a Wi-Fi version.
+Removing the need for obtrusive cable that gets in the way, it’s spurring on the wireless microphone revolution.
+Sure, wireless microphones have been around for a long time now.
+However, affordability and reliability mean performers are choosing to free themselves of cable.

 Wireless microphones give you the freedom to roam

-It’s quite understandable that performers don’t want to feel teathered to the stage, restricted movement impedes your ability to engage with the audience.
-That’s why for a lot of artists and public speakers wireless mics are worth the investment.
-Even more so when you consider the alternative such as tripping on cables or worse still, ripping the cable out mid performance.
+It’s quite understandable that performers don’t want to feel tethered to the stage.
+After all, restricted movement impedes your ability to engage with the audience.
+Therefore, many artists and public speakers’ favour wireless mics as an investment in their stage craft.
+Not to mention certain pitfalls than can literally trip people up or worse still, rip the cable out mid performance.

-When you look at a stage that’s running wires everywhere it can often look unprofessional.
-The issue is amplified when shows are being broadcast live, and with the growth of Facebook live and YouTube’s alternative it’s becoming common for smaller acts to consider the finer details of performance.
+A stage that has wires running here, there and everywhere can look unprofessional.
+With the growth of Facebook live and YouTube live, it’s becoming common for acts to consider the finer details of their performance.

-Cabled microphones will at some point, no matter how good, suffer from a broken cable situation.
-It’s a live engineers nightmare and worse still it can ruin a performance, often at a crucial stage in the set.
+Cabled microphones will at some point, no matter how good, suffer from breakage.
+It’s a live engineer’s nightmare and worse still it can ruin a performance, often at a crucial stage in the set.

-So let’s take a look at some of the options out there from professional down to the budget end of the market.
-We’ve looked at four different types of technology, each has it’s own benefits and drawbacks.
-Although this is not a conclusive list of wireless technology we sell at Dawsons, we hope that this guide gives you an understanding of the breadth of options available.
+So, let’s take a look at some of the options out there from professional down to the budget end of the market.
+We’ve looked at four different types of technology, each has its own benefits and drawbacks.
+Although this is not a comprehensive list of what we have to offer here at Dawsons Music, we hope that this brief introduction gives you some insight.
 So here we go:

 At the other end of the spectrum, AKG manufacture a highly affordable wireless microphone set that is both crisp and clear sound.
-As with all AKG products, their technology is designed to give perfect signal and sound reproduction, as you’d expect from a highly respected German manufacturer.
+As with all AKG products, their technology offers perfect signal and sound reproduction, as you’d expect from a highly respected German manufacturer.
 One cool feature of the AKG WMS40 that we love is the three status LED monitor that shows on/off status, signal strength and audio clipping.

 These little features can save lots of time when troubleshooting, making light work to diagnose and correct a fault.
 If that wasn’t enough then this mic offers 30 hours of operation on a single AA battery, that’s pretty incredible performance.
 Plus, this wireless microphone comes with everything you need to get going straight from the box.